-Sweet onions, apples, cherries, and squash are some of the crops raised in the Intermountain Semidesert that rely on honey bees and native bees for pollination.
+Alfalfa, pumpkin, apples, and cherries are some of the crops raised in the Intermountain Semidesert and Desert that rely on honey bees and native bees for pollination.
 Domestic honey bees pollinate approximately \$10 billion worth of crops in the U.S. each year.